DevMaroofAli/Maroof-s-Library-Management-System/README.md

-# Maroof-s-Library-Management-System
+# 📚 Library Management System (C++)

-A simple C++ Library Management System with file handling, console UI, and features like adding, searching, issuing, returning, and deleting books.
+This is a simple console-based **Library Management System** written in C++.
+It allows users to manage books with features like adding, displaying, searching, issuing, returning, and deleting records.
+All data is stored in a text file (`library.txt`) using file handling, ensuring persistence between runs.
+The program also includes a colored console interface and slow-print animations for a better user experience (Windows only).